-OFFICERS AND EMPLOYEES
+COMMITTEES, OFFICERS AND EMPLOYEES

-To establish a policy that governs the ethical conduct of members of the Board of Directors, officers and employees of the San Diego County Regional Airport Authority (the "Authority"), and ensure public confidence in the integrity of the Authority and its effective and fair operation.
+To establish a policy that governs the ethical conduct of members of the Board of Directors and Committees, officers and employees ("Authority Officials") of the San Diego County Regional Airport Authority ("Authority"), and ensure public confidence in the integrity of the Authority and its effective and fair operation.

 - (1) The Authority was established by the State of California to improve air transportation service and planning for the County of San Diego.
 The citizens and businesses of the County of San Diego are entitled to fair, ethical and accountable regional government that has earned the public's full confidence for integrity.
-The effective functioning of good government requires that: - (a) Public officials, both elected and appointed, shall comply with both the letter and spirit of the laws affecting the operations of government; - (b) Public officials shall be independent, impartial and fair in their judgment and actions: - (c) Public office shall be used for the public good, not for personal gain; and - (d) Public deliberations and processes shall be conducted openly, unless legally confidential, in an atmosphere of respect and civility. - (2) The Authority may adopt, institute and maintain a Code of Ethics and Conduct, Conflicts of Interest Code and any other policies and codes to further the objectives set forth in this policy.
+The effective functioning of good government requires that: - (a) Authority Officials, both elected and appointed, shall comply with both the letter and spirit of the laws affecting the operations of government; - (b) Authority Officials shall be independent, impartial and fair in their judgment and actions; - (c) Authority Officials shall act for the public good, not for personal gain; and - (d) Public deliberations and processes shall be conducted openly, unless legally confidential, in an atmosphere of respect and civility. - (2) The Authority may adopt, institute and maintain a Code of Ethics and Conduct, Conflicts of Interest Code and any other policies and codes to further the objectives set forth in this policy.

+[Amended by Resolution No. 2019-0034 dated April 4, 2019.]
 [Amended by Resolution No. 2008-0029 dated March 6, 2008.]
 [Adopted by Resolution No. 2002-02 dated September 20, 2002.]